 Of course, there is still room for improvement when it comes to making touring and concerts more sustainable.
-To give attendees an idea of the opportunity the concert biz has to make a difference, if you look at the top 100 tours – which sold about 50 million tickets to 46,000 concerts – fans travelled approximately 240 million miles to get to the events, emitting 58,000 metric tons of CO2.
-Roughly 130 million paper goods were used, which is about 160,000 trees, and approximately 60 million plastic water bottles were sold, the equivalent to 48,000 barrels of oil.
+To give attendees an idea of the opportunity the concert biz has to make a difference, Martin pointed out that if you look at the Top 100 Worldwide Tours of 2015 – which Pollstar reported sold about 59.78 million tickets – fans traveled approximately 240 million miles to get to the events, emitting 58,000 metric tons of CO2.
+Roughly 130 million paper goods were used, which is about 160,000 trees, and approximately 60 million plastic water bottles were sold, the equivalent of 48,000 barrels of oil.

 The discussion centered around five keys areas where the industry can have an impact, which are included in Effect Partners’ Enviro-Rider: fan transportation, reduce waste (especially plastic), sustainable food, reduce emissions, and track and communicate progress.